DRDC-RDDC/pyMassEvac/paper/paper.md

 regardless of their triage category.
 This policy may be used for **Decision policy 3**.
-- `white_unloading_policy`: This policy only removes individuals from the medical facility located at, or near, the evacuation site whose medical condition has improved to be given a white ($w$) tag category.
+- `white_unloading_policy`: This policy only removes individuals from the medical facility whose medical condition has improved to be assigned a white ($w$) tag category.
 This policy may be used for **Decision policy 3**.

+In addition, a `do_nothing` policy to model situations in which a decision is to be delayed.

 The tutorial found in `tutorial\tutorial.ipynb` demonstrates how to use these decision policies.
 Specifically, it uses the